 Annie generally finalises a collection from start to finish in one trip to Italy to avoid the need to send numerous samples back and forth.
 We choose quality materials that wear well to justify the energy expended in preparing them, and source these from the same region in Italy that our makers are located, providing both environmental and practical benefits.

-By using a lot of the same last shapes (moulds) each season, but reinvigorating them each time by applying different materials and patterns we cut out a considerable amount of wasted resources.
+By using a lot of the same last shapes (moulds) each season but reinvigorating them each time by applying different materials and patterns we cut out a considerable amount of wasted resources.
 Fast fashion and its constantly changing trends, lead to a requirement to create a new set of ‘lasts’ for each new fashion ‘direction’ which we consider an unnecessary practise.
-Last making is one of the most resource intensive processes in shoemaking so we only do this when the situation calls for it.
+Last making is one of the most resource intensive processes in shoemaking, so we only do this when the situation calls for it.
 Some of our favourite (and most popular) styles are constructed on lasts that our makers have been using for 20-30 years.
-It’s a practise and pace we appreciate and enjoy.
+It is a practise and pace we appreciate and enjoy.